 "It was at the start of my concerted effort to learn about the Plains Indians and to photograph their lives," Curtis later wrote.
 "I was intensely affected."

-Native American Potraits by Edward Curtis
+Native American Portraits By Edward Curtis

-This trip marked the beginning of Curtis' most ambitious project: A nearly comprehensive record of the Indigenous peoples of America and their disappearing way of life.
+This trip marked the beginning of Curtis' most ambitious project: a nearly comprehensive record of the Indigenous peoples of America and their disappearing way of life.

-The Legacy of Edward Curtis Pictures Today
+The Legacy Of Edward Curtis Photos Today

 To Curtis, this was an important strategy.
 In the introduction of his first volume of work, Curtis wrote: "The information that is to be gathered... respecting the mode of life of one of the great races of mankind, must be collected at once or the opportunity will be lost."

-However, Curtis' attempt to capture the past has created critics today.
-Joe D. Horse Capture -- Vice President of Native Collections and the Ahmanson curator of Native American History and Culture at the Autry Museum of the West, as well as the descendent of one of Curtis' subjects -- suggested Curtis had a "romanticized idea" of Native Americans.
+However, Curtis' attempt to capture the past has attracted criticism today.
+Joe D. Horse Capture — the associate curator at the National Museum of the American Indian in Washington, D.C. — suggested that Curtis had a "romanticized idea" of Native Americans.

 Indeed, Curtis often went to great lengths to preserve the traditional look of his Native American portraits.
-He and his assistants sometimes retouched the images to remove traces of modernity.
-Notably, they removed the image of a clock in Curtis' photograph In a Piegan Lodge.
+Sometimes, he and his assistants even retouched the images to take out traces of modernity.
+Notably, they removed the image of a clock in Curtis' photograph "In a Piegan Lodge."

 Double Exposure, SAM went on, "offers an opportunity to explore Indigenous identities from multiple, sometimes conflicting, viewpoints."